jnozzi/cocoadev.com/markdown/ACMethodIterator.md

-Just a class for convenience, see General/PoseAsAspects and General/LookupAspects for more info
+Just a class for convenience, see PoseAsAspects and LookupAspects for more info

-**General/ACMethodIterator.h**
+**ACMethodIterator.h**

  #import <Foundation/Foundation.h>